Famous Fund Managers

-- Look for best bargains – invest globally
+- Look for the best bargains – invest globally

 - Don’t panic

 In terms of bargains, during WWII Templeton purchased 100 shares of every stock that was under a dollar.
-The investment cost him $10,000 for 104 companies which he sold four years later for $40,000.
-This ties into his style of investing during tough times as the war caused uncertainty and pushed the prices down.
-The stocks he purchased during the war was a bargain and as his career continued, Templeton started looking for bargains in other countries.
+The investment cost him $10,000 for 104 companies, which he sold four years later for $40,000.
+This ties into his style of investing during tough times, as the war caused uncertainty and pushed the prices down.
+The stocks he purchased during the war were a bargain and, as his career continued, Templeton started looking for bargains in other countries.
 During his time at Yale University, he met wealthy families that were only investing in US stocks.
 He thought it was shortsighted to focus only in one place and that there are opportunities in other countries with lower inflation and fewer regulatory obstacles.
-At one point, 60% of his portfolio consists of Japanese stocks.
+At one point, 60% of his portfolio consisted of Japanese stocks.

 John “Jack” Bogle

-John Bogle has one belief, over the long term, investment managers cannot outperform the broad stock market averages.
-This led to the development of the Vanguard Group of Investment Companies, which focuses on mutual funds and exchange-traded funds.
+John Bogle has one belief: Over the long term, investment managers cannot outperform the broad stock market averages.
+This led to the development of the Vanguard Group of Investment Companies, which focuses on index mutual funds and exchange-traded funds.
 Bogle popularized the idea of indexing, which is creating a portfolio that mirrors the performance of a stock index.